AutoML

 Compute and Data

 Another thing that AutoML can’t “solve” is the problem of compute and data.
-In some Kaggle competitions it isn’t even the feature engineering that is holding people from scoring better, it is access to compute and data.
+In some Kaggle competitions, it isn’t even the feature engineering that is holding people back from scoring better; it is access to compute and data.

-For example, there is a text-classification challenge where you input math questions and solution explanations from pre-k to highshcool students.
-The feature input is taking all the tabular features and then generating a prompt for an LLM to then “classify” into some label which, for the record, is different then “text generation”, but also just required tacking on a “head” to a pre-built model.
+For example, there is a text-classification challenge where you input math questions and solution explanations from pre-K to high school students.
+The feature input is taking all the tabular features and then generating a prompt for an LLM to then “classify” into some label, which, for the record, is different from “text generation”, but also just requires tacking on a “head” to a pre-built model.

-In this case, better scores are achieved not by training models locally or finding a more clever feature, it boils down to which existing 7B+ model has been trained specifically on mathematical data and how can you slightly tune that for this dataset.
+In this case, better scores are achieved not by training models locally or finding a cleverer feature; it boils down to which existing 7B+ model has been trained specifically on mathematical data and how you can slightly tune that for this dataset.
 It would be both impractical and probably unethical to retrain a model of that size.

 Suggestions